 1. Agent and Broker Resources and Communications 1 1.1 How do I get the latest information from CMS on Marketplace policies and operations?
-1 1.2 Which a gencies and organizations have resources on the Affordable Care Act?
-2 1.2.1 CMS Resources 2 1.2.2 Key Federal Partners 4 1.2.3 State Resources 1.2.4 Non-governmental Resources 1.3 n I get direct help? ketplace Call Center Agent and Broker Call Center 3.
-Regi onal Office Liaisons 10 2.
-Cover age Options Available to Consumers 11 2.1 Marketp place Coverage 11 2.1.1 When can consumers enroll in coverage through the Marketplace?
-2.1.2 What plans are available through the Marketplace?
-2.2 Medicai d and CHIP Coverage 15 2.3 Small Bu isiness Health Options Program (SHOP) Marketplace 17 2.4 Medicar e 21 2.5 Other H ealth Coverage Options 23 3.
-The Marketplace Application and Enrollment Process25 Α. How car I help consumers apply for and enroll in Marketplace coverage?
-25 3.1.1 Application Process 25 3.1.2 Application Troubleshooting 28 3.1.3 Verification of Consumer Information 3.1.4 Immigration Status and the Marketplace 3.1.5 Health Coverage for American Indians and Alaska Natives - 36 3.1.6 Financial Assistance through the Marketplace 3.2 How can I help consumers with the annual Marketplace coverage renewal and redetermination process?
-3.3 How car I help consumers learn how to appeal a Marketplace eligibility decision?
-39 3.4 How car I help consumers report life changes to the Marketplace?
-41 3.5 How car I help consumers learn about the tax implications of enrollment decisions?
-43 3.5.1 Tax Forms to Report Having Health Coverage or Report an Exemption from Health 3.5.2 Applying for an Exemption from the Requirement to Have Coverage 45 3.6 How car I help consumers use their coverage?
+1 1.2 Which agencies and organizations have resources on the Affordable Care Act?
+2 1.2.1 CMS Resources 2 1.2.2 Key Federal Partners 4 1.2.3 State Resources 1.2.4 Non-governmental Resources 1.3 How can I get direct help?
+1.3.1 Marketplace Call Center 1.3.2 The Agent and Broker Call Center 1.3.3 Regional Office Liaisons 10 2.
+Coverage Options Available to Consumers 11 2.1 Marketplace Coverage 11 2.1.1 When can consumers enroll in coverage through the Marketplace?
+11 2.1.2 What plans are available through the Marketplace?
+13 2.2 Medicaid and CHIP Coverage 15 2.3 Small Business Health Options Program (SHOP) Marketplace 17 2.4 Medicare 21 2.5 Other Health Coverage Options 3.
+The Marketplace Application and Enrollment Process 26 3.1.
+How can I help consumers apply for and enroll in Marketplace coverage?
+3.1.1 Application Process 3.1.2 Application Troubleshooting 29 3.1.3 Verification of Consumer Information 29 3.1.4 Immigration Status and the Marketplace 3.1.5 Health Coverage for American Indians and Alaska Natives 3.1.6 Financial Assistance through the Marketplace 3.2 How can I help consumers with the annual Marketplace coverage renewal and redetermination process?
+3.3 How can I help consumers learn how to appeal a Marketplace eligibility decision?
+3.4 How can I help consumers report life changes to the Marketplace?
+42 3.5 How can I help consumers learn about the tax implications of enrollment decisions?
+3.5.1 Requirement to Reconcile Advance Payments of the Premium Tax Credit 3.5.2 Applying for an Exemption from the Requirement to Have Coverage 3.6 How can I help consumers use their coverage?

-4. Information in Other Languages 49 A. How do I access information and materials in other languages?
-4.1.1 CMS-Developed Resources in Other Languages 49 4.1.2 Marketplace Call Center (Hotline and Interpreter Information) 4.1.3 CuidadoDeSalud.gov 50 4.1.4 Find Local Help 50
+4. Information in Other Languages 50 4.1 How do I access information and materials in other languages?
+50 4.1.1 CMS-Developed Resources in Other Languages 50 4.1.2 Marketplace Call Center (Hotline and Interpreter Information) 50 4.1.3 CuidadoDeSalud.gov 51 4.1.4 Find Local Help 51

-Appendix: Links Referenced in the Agent and Broker Roadmap to Resources and Additional Helpful Links.....51
+Appendix: Links Referenced in the Agent and Broker Roadmap to Resources and Additional Helpful Links.....52